Yes, Outredgeous Lettuce and Not Outrageous Lettuce

 How to Turn Red Leaf Lettuce Redder

-If you've read any of my microgreens articles, you know that I often state that the type of LED light you use doesn't matter as long as the color temperature is over 5,000K.
-Here's a link to the lights I use for most of my microgreens.
+If you’ve read any of my microgreens articles, I often state that the type of LED light you use doesn’t matter as long as the color temperature is over 5,000K.
+Here’s a link to the lights I use for most microgreens.

 However, to turn lettuces like Outredgeous lettuce and Ruby Red Leaf Lettuce red requires more power than LED shop lights can produce.

-The TSL 2000 or the SP3000 would be better for my grow area.
+The TSL 2000 or the SP3000 would be better for my growing area.
 Currently, we are working with vendors for trial lights to do reviews.

-That said, the SP150 does a good enough job at a reasonable price to grow red lead lettuce.
-There will be more information about lights and how to set them up later in the article.
+The SP150 does a good enough job at a reasonable price to grow red lead lettuce.
+Later in the article, there will be more information about lights and how to set them up.

 Listen to an Audio Version of the Article